PayString/paystring-documentation/docs/best-practices.md

 Access-Control-Expose-Headers: 'PayID-Version, PayID-Server-Version'
 ```

-The PayID reference implementation server already sets these headers, but if you are rolling your own implementation or using a reverse proxy like nginx, you will want to make sure these headers are set or passed through.
+The PayID reference implementation server already sets these headers, but if you are rolling your own implementation or using a reverse proxy like nginx, you should ensure these headers are set or passed through.

 ## Use TLS (Transport Layer Security) 1.3